Brittle (food): Types

 In parts of the Middle East, brittle is made with pistachios, while many Asian countries use sesame seeds and peanuts.
 Peanut brittle is the most popular brittle recipe in the United States.
 The term "brittle" in the context of the food first appeared in print in 1892, though the candy itself has been around for much longer.

 Preparation of American peanut brittle

-Traditionally, a mixture of sugar and water is heated to the hard crack stage corresponding to a temperature of approximately 295 to 309 F, although some recipes also call for ingredients such as glucose and salt in the first step.
-Nuts are mixed with the caramelized sugar.
+Traditionally, a mixture of sugar and water is heated to the hard crack stage, reaching approximately 295 to 309 F. Some recipes may call for ingredients such as glucose and salt in this step.
+Next, nuts are mixed with the caramelized sugar.
 At this point spices, leavening agents, and often peanut butter or butter are added.
-The hot candy is poured out onto a flat surface for cooling, traditionally a granite, a marble slab or a baking sheet.
+The hot candy is then poured onto a flat surface to cool, typically a granite slab, a marble slab, or a baking sheet.
 The hot candy may be troweled to uniform thickness.
 When the brittle is cool enough to handle, it is broken into pieces.
 It is also rare to break the brittle into equal pieces.